- March 22, 2020

-It is a digital assurance solution to prove the authenticity of foods and beverages on the blockchain through continuous gathering of the data over the whole supply chain and audits.
+It is a digital assurance solution to prove the authenticity of foods and beverages on the blockchain through a continuous gathering of the data over the whole supply chain and audits.
 The more expensive wines can all carry a separate smart chip to include unique data.

 Lately, they also transferred all their certificates onto the blockchain, which was seen by many as a strong statement towards the future of collaboration between the two companies.

 Another well-known name that has a partnership with Vechain.
 PwC belongs to the “Big Four” auditing firms in the world and has more than 400 of the Fortune 500 companies as their clients.